-Nursing Students shall submit a criminal background check prior to admission.
+Nursing Students shall submit a criminal background check prior to admission and at the beginning of senior year, as requested by the clinical agencies.
 Any criminal behavior during enrollment shall be subject to disciplinary action and/or dismissal from the program.
 The Tennessee Board of Nursing also requires a background check as part of the application process to take the NCLEX-RN exam.
+Anyone with a documented felony must disclose this information to the BON and clinical agencies.